killermann/barkslikeadogma/content/defining-social-justice-dogma/a-working-definition.md

 weight: 2
 ---

-Let's start with the definition introduced by sK back in 2017:
+Let's start with this definition:

 > **The social justice dogma** is the set of beliefs, stances, and acceptable actions laid down by the authorities within the social justice movement that we hold as incontrovertibly true.